 You can also pair up with influencers or members from your community to share the video with their audience.

 Create exemplary marketing videos today

-Now that we’ve laid out how to make a marketing video, here’s hoping you’re feeling pumped to hit the record button.
+Now that we’ve laid out how to make an animated marketing video, here’s hoping you’re feeling pumped to hit the record button.